rmrmg/SuzukiConditions/dataPreparation/readme.md

 - SuzukiCouplingReactionRXID.txt - List of reaxysID for all extracted reactions.
     The reaction list was subject of further filtration with parseReaxsysFile_v2.py script.

-- parseReaxsysFile_v2.py - script for
+- parseReaxsysFile_v2.py - script which use raw-data for generating internal representation which is the use by `makeDataForKeras_v2.py` to general AI input.
+Before use one need to: i) get or prepare raw-data (see p.
+1 in instruction below) and adjust file paths (see p.
+2 below)
-- makeDataForKeras_v2.py
+- makeDataForKeras_v2.py - script which prepares input for AI learning.
+The script use results of `parseReaxsysFile_v2.py` as a input.

 ## Instruction for data preparation
 ### 1. Download or preaprare raw data